How to Maintain a Pool With Damaged Equipment

 4. Circulate & Agitate the Pool Water

-If you still have power, one of the easiest options is to use a robotic pool cleaner.
+If you have power, one of the easiest options is to use a robotic pool cleaner.
 Some types of robotic cleaners are battery powered, and can be used as long as they're fully charged.
 Robotic cleaners effectively circulate water as they move around the pool.
 Plus, the onboard filters can help maintain the water until your filtration system is back up and running.

 If neither of these methods are an option because 1) you don’t have one, or 2) you’ve lost power, look no further than your trusty pool brush.
-Even if you do use one of the other circulation methods, it’s still a good idea to thoroughly brush all pool surfaces.
-Brushing not only prevents staining and keeps algae from taking hold, it also agitates the water to help with pool circulation.
+Even if you do use one of the other circulation methods, it’s still a good idea to thoroughly brush all interior pool surfaces.
+Brushing not only prevents staining and keeps algae from taking hold, it also stirs up the water to help with pool circulation.

 BONUS TIP: Once your pool’s circulation system is back in working order, you can quickly clear the cloudy haze of suspended debris by using a flocculant (Leslie’s Alum) or clarifier (Leslie’s Ultra Bright Advanced).